PangeranWiguan/Divi-Code-Snippets/DIVI Accordion Modular Code/README.md

 Do not forget to change the Admin Label to Spoiler Reset CSS for easy maintenance.

-If you want to change the style of the accordion, just change this code module without touching others.

 ```html
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/meyer-reset/2.0/reset.min.css">
 ```